-The Company's 2008 Incentive Compensation Plan (the "2008 Incentive Plan") provides for grants of stock options, stock appreciation rights, restricted stock, deferred stock, and other stock-related awards and performance awards that may be settled in cash, stock or other property.
+The Company's Amended and Restated 2008 Incentive Compensation Plan (the "2008 Incentive Plan") provides for grants of stock options, stock appreciation rights, restricted stock, deferred stock, and other stock-related awards and performance awards that may be settled in cash, stock or other property.
 As provided in the 2008 Incentive Plan, no additional grants can be made from the Company's prior incentive plans, except that new awards will be permitted under the 2004 Incentive Compensation Plan (the "2004 Incentive Plan") to the extent that shares previously granted under the 2004 Incentive Plan are forfeited, expire or terminate.
 To date, the only equity awards made by the Company under the 2008 Incentive Plan are for stock options, restricted stock and deferred stock.
 Collectively, the Company's prior incentive plans and the 2008 Incentive Plan are referred to as the Stock Incentive Plans.

 Under the 2008 Incentive Plan, options to purchase shares of common stock may be granted at a price not less than the fair market value of the shares on the date of grant.
 The options must be exercised within 10 years from the date of grant and generally become exercisable on a pro rata basis over a three-year period from the date of grant.
 The Company issues new shares of its common stock upon exercise of its stock options.
 Restricted stock awards generally vest over periods of three years upon the fulfillment of specified service-based conditions and in certain instances performance-based conditions.
 Deferred stock awards vest on a cliff basis over a term of five years upon the fulfillment of specified service-based and performance-based conditions or upon the satisfaction of specified performance-based conditions through December 31, 2018.
 The Company recognizes compensation expense related to its restricted stock and deferred stock awards ratably over the corresponding vesting periods.
-At March 31, 2012, the Company had approximately 1.3 million shares available for future grants and awards under its Stock Incentive Plans.
+At March 31, 2013, the Company had approximately 4.3 million shares available for future grants and awards under its Stock Incentive Plans.

 Under the Company's 1996 Non-Qualified Employee Stock Purchase Plan, as amended (the "Non-Qualified Plan"), employees are permitted to purchase the Company's common stock at 85% of market value on January 1st, April 1st, July 1st and October 1st of each year.
-During the three months ended March 31, 2012, 27,418 shares were issued under the Non-Qualified Plan.
-At March 31, 2012, the Company had approximately 528,000 shares reserved for issuance under the Non-Qualified Plan.
+In accordance with the provisions of the accounting guidance for stock-based compensation, the Company recognizes stock-based compensation expense for the 15% discount received by participating employees.
+During the three months ended March 31, 2013, 26,641 shares were issued under the Non-Qualified Plan.
+At March 31, 2013, the Company had approximately 396,800 shares reserved for issuance under the Non-Qualified Plan.

-During the three months ended March 31, 2012 and 2011, the Company recognized approximately \$7.0 million and \$6.5 million, respectively, of stock-based compensation expense related to the Stock Incentive Plans and the Non-Qualified Plan.
-The net excess tax benefit recognized in additional paid-in capital primarily related to the exercise of stock options for the three months ended March 31, 2012 was approximately \$2.1 million.
+During the three months ended March 31, 2013 and 2012, the Company recognized approximately \$7.3 million and \$7.0 million, respectively, of stock-based compensation expense related to the Stock Incentive Plans and the Non-Qualified Plan.
+The net excess tax benefit recognized in additional paid-in capital related to the exercise of stock options for the three months ended March 31, 2013 was approximately \$2.5 million.